 - Assign different permissions to each account created and so on.

-Virtual desktops are basically stored on a remote server and serve the following benefits:
+Virtual desktops are stored on a remote server and offer the following benefits:

-- Cost savings as the resources can be shared and allocated as and when required.
+- Cost savings as resources can be shared and allocated as and when required.

-- Resources and energy are more efficiently used.
+- Resources and energy are used more efficiently.

 - Data integrity is improved.